eddineimad0/widow/README.md

     }
 }
 ```
-You can choose a different release and copy it's url, as for the hash every release is contain
+You can choose a different release and copy it's url, as for the hash every release contains
 the hash value under `ZON Hash` section.

 Next declare the dependency in you `build.zig` and add it to your build step.